HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Cloud Computing/Cloud DevOps Engineer.md

 Welcome to the Cloud DevOps Engineer Interview Preparation !
 This resource is designed to help you ace your Cloud DevOps Engineer interviews with confidence.

+Information Technology (IT) is a vast field that encompasses the use and management of computer systems, software, networks, and data to support various business operations.
+Cloud computing is a subset of IT that involves the delivery of computing services, such as storage, databases, and software, over the internet on a pay-per-use basis.
+Cloud DevOps Engineer is a job role within IT that focuses on integrating cloud technologies with development and operations processes.
+They are responsible for designing, implementing, and managing the cloud infrastructure, ensuring continuous integration and delivery of software, automating processes, and optimizing system performance and scalability.
+Cloud DevOps Engineers play a crucial role in enabling organizations to leverage the benefits of cloud computing for their business operations.

 ## 🚀 Overview

 Whether you're a seasoned Cloud DevOps Engineer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Cloud DevOps Engineer interviews to help you prepare and succeed.